hxu296/CS564/p3/Btree/design_report.md

 We put the nodeType attribute as the first attribute for both LeafNodeInt and NonLeafNodeInt.
 Hence, casting a page pointer to a nodeType pointer and getting its value will tell us whether a page is a leaf or a non-leaf.
 The size attribute can tell us whether a node is full.
 In the actual implementation, we designate the `boolean isFull(PageId pageId)` helper method to do this for us.
 The parent attribute is pretty much self-explanatory.
 The only worth-noting part is that the root node's parent is set to a very large global, `MAX_PAGEID`, for the sake of differentiating the root from other nodes. `MAX_PAGEID` is also the value of rightSibPageNo attribute for the right-most leaf node, indicating that we have reached the end of linked list.
 Finally, I want to point out that instead of using the maximum `INTARRAYLEAFSIZE` and `INTARRAYNONLEAFSIZE`.
 We have to decrease them by 1 to prevent some weird overflow issue.
 The performance loss here is neglectable.

+### 3b.
+Key array layout
+Our strategy towards the layout of the `int keyArray[]` attribute is always to maintain an ascending order.
+This is for the ease of scanning and splitting.
+As it only requires constant time to find the next bigger key and the medium key.

 ## 4. Tree

 ### 4a.
 How to grow a B+ Tree?